-12 Top-Rated Things to Do in Naperville, Illinois
+13 Top-Rated Things to Do in Naperville, Illinois

-About 35 miles west of Chicago, Naperville is one of the Windy City's largest and most popular suburbs to visit.
-The congested traffic and skyscraper views of Chicago are out of sight in Naperville, and visitors are more likely to see covered bridges, public art, and colorful local shops and restaurants.
+Naperville is one of the largest and most popular suburbs to visit outside of Chicago, approximately 35 miles west of downtown.
+The congested city traffic and skyscraper views are out of sight in Naperville, and visitors are more likely to see covered bridges, public art, and colorful local shops and restaurants.

-1 Naperville Riverwalk
+1. Naperville Riverwalk

-The Millennium Carillon, a 72-bell musical tower more than 16 stories high, can be seen and heard along the entire path.
+The Millennium Carillon, a 72-bell musical tower more than 16 stories high, is seen and heard along the entire Riverwalk.
 On the other side of the river from the Carillon, the historic Centennial Beach is a unique swimming spot popular throughout the summer season.

 Other popular attractions along the Riverwalk include paddleboat rentals; decorative fountains; and special events like the annual end-of-summer celebration, the Naperville Jaycees' Last Fling.
 The historic Naper Settlement can also be found a few blocks from Riverwalk Park.

 Address: 500 Jackson Avenue, Naperville, Illinois

 2. Naper Settlement

 The Naper Settlement is a 12-acre living history museum preserving the heritage of the community, easily accessible from the Naperville Riverwalk.
 Two original 19th-century buildings still stand on the Naper Settlement today, including an 1883 mansion.